seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   about it is stored between runs, and a name no stage of this run examined cannot stand in the field.
-- **A coin the engine cannot BUILD a setup for is not a prohibition and never enters `ИЗБЕГАТЬ`.** The five declared futures-only assets carry no `cd` row by construction (§5, map §3.14), so no long can be cut for them and the regime closes the other side;
+- **A coin the engine cannot BUILD a setup for is not a prohibition and never enters `ИЗБЕГАТЬ`.** A limit of this engine's coverage is not a finding about the coin — a line that fires every run about a fact that is true every run is a label, not an alarm (map inv.
+41) — and printing it tells the Boss to avoid a coin because the engine cannot see it, which is the engine's blindness published as advice. **Measured 04.09:** five of the nine names in `ИЗБЕГАТЬ` were the declared futures-only assets, refused for having no `cd` row.
-  that is this engine's coverage, not a finding about the coin, and §5 already refuses to report the same absence as a gap for the same reason — a line that fires every run about a fact that is true every run is a label, not an alarm (map inv.
-41).
-Printing them tells the Boss to avoid the assets he trades as perpetuals because a spot journal has no row for them, which is the engine's blindness published as advice.
-The per-coin refusal is recorded in the appendix as §3A requires and reaches the Architect there; the field carries prohibitions the run can argue. **Measured 04.09:** five of the nine names in `ИЗБЕГАТЬ` were these, and they will be these every run for as long as the declaration stands.
+  **They are no longer that case** (§3A): each is cut on its own day from `c`, and a day that admits neither lane produces nothing, exactly as a coin in its own range produces nothing — the appendix names the lane that refused it, and the field carries it only for a reason of its own.
 - **A coin refused because the MODEL has no target left is not a prohibition either.**
   `tradeGeometry` vetoes a setup whose 90-day extremum already sits behind price, and in a trend that veto lands on the coins LEADING the list.
 The refusal is correct — with no